-Consists of 248 hours (31 days) of surgical technology practice in operating rooms at local hospitals.
+This course consists of 240 hours of surgical technology practice in operating rooms at local hospitals.
 Students will gain essential skills in preparation of the patient, instrumentation and supplies necessary for surgery.
 Students will be directly involved with numerous surgical procedures.
 Corequisite: ST 120

-ST 119 Responsibilities of the Surgical Technologist 1 Credit Designed to discuss professional issues that will affect the Surgical Technologist proceeding into the workplace.
-Covers such topics as the history of Surgical Technology as a profession, legal, and ethical issues in the work-place, communication in the work-place, scope of practice for the Surgical Technologist, and resume and interviewing tips for success in getting a desired job.
-Discusses various health care settings, as well as the leadership and management roles of the Surgical Technologist within those settings.
+ST 119 Responsibilities of the Surgical Technologist 1 Credit

+This course is designed to discuss professional issues that will affect the Surgi-cal Technologist proceeding into the workplace.
+The course will cover such topics as the legal and ethical issues in the work-place, communication in the work-place, scope of practice for the Surgical Technologist, and resume and interviewing tips for success in getting and maintaining a desired job.
+The course will discuss various health care settings, as well as the leadership and management roles of the Surgical Technologist within those settings.
 Corequisite: ST 114